misterio33/agata_project/README.md

 	`python agata.py --help` this command will show you all available commands

-	`python agata.py convert --help` will chow you information about convert command
+	`python agata.py convert --help` will show you information about convert command

 5. To run dicom to png converter use next command: